aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 **Spoke (or member) Account Workflow**

 1. **Local  Quota Monitoring**: In  each spoke account, an EventBridge rule triggers a Lambda function (QuotaGuardLambda)  every 10 minutes.
 The  Lambda function reads QuotaList.json from S3 to identify quotas and  thresholds for monitoring.
-2. **Quota  Data Retrieval**: The  Lambda function queries AWS Service Quotas API to  fetch current quota usage for local resources.
+2. **Quota  Data Retrieval**: The  Lambda function queries AWS Service Quotas API to  fetch current quota value for the specified services and regions.
+It also fetches the quota usage from the specified services.
 3. **Threshold  Evaluation**: The  Lambda function compares current usage and If any quota exceeds its threshold, it generates a custom event (quota-threshold-event).
 4. **Event  Forwarding to Hub**: Using  a cross-account IAM role, the custom event is sent to the central  EventBus in the hub account (or management account) via EventBridge.
 5. **Data  Storage**: Quota  usage data is stored locally in a DynamoDB table (QuotaGuardDDBTable) for  tracking purposes.